EmilyMeng05/Stat451-group-project/README.md

 In addition to this question, we have further sub-question to dive deeper into this topic:
 "Which year was the total lost most extreme?"
 "Which country lost the most vertebrates, invertebrates, and plants?"

+**How has the number of threatened species changed over time?**
+In this visualization, it answers and shows how many of each type of endangered species over the years to see the change of the number of species over time.
+Each type is represented as a different color line and is labeled as which line on the right.
+The total number of endangered species is also displayed as a black dashed line in order to provide an overall comparison.
+This graph uses line plots in order to easily show the increase or decrease of the number of endangered species over time.